elwinar/rambler/README.md

 ## Installation

+You can download the latest release on the [release page](https://github.com/elwinar/rambler/releases) of the project.
+The standard release include executables for linux, mac and windows on both 386 and amd64 architectures.
+The compilation is done using the wonderful [GoXC](https://github.com/laher/goxc) tool, let me know if you want your particular architecture added to the standard set.

-Go users can simply compile it from source and install it as a go executable using the following command :
+Go users can also simply compile it from source and install it as a go executable using the following command :

 ```
 go install github.com/elwinar/rambler
 ```

-Others will have to wait for me to have time to cross-compile the executables and do a distribution website… nothing really fancy (thank to golang), but not done yet.

 ## Usage